tarwn/lessthandot-hugo/blogs/content/posts/2016-11-21-automated-keyword-extraction-tf-idf-rake-and-textrank.md

 **Time:** At 50 documents the RAKE and TF-IDF implementations took about 2 seconds each, while TextRank took over 6.5 <u>minutes</u>.
 This is a comparison of three implementations I downloaded from the internet, though, so I'm going to dig deeper or write my own implementation of TextRank to see if I can locate the bottleneck.

-**Best fit for my goal:** For the purposes of identifying longer term trends (common subjects across all of my documents, “C#” or “JavaScript”), TextRank or RAKE is going to generally be the best choice, as TF-IDF will likely score common words across many documents lower (Inverse Document Frequency).
+**Best fit for my goal:** For the purposes of identifying longer term trends (common subjects across all of my documents, "C#" or "JavaScript"), TextRank or RAKE is going to generally be the best choice, as TF-IDF will likely score common words across many documents lower (Inverse Document Frequency).

 **Other Alternative:** I also evaluated the Text Analytics option for [Azure Cognitive Services][11].
 It was quick to get running and has a free tier that would be plenty for me (1000 calls/month).
 Unfortunately the [Key Phrases API][12] surfaces only the keywords (1/3rd of the phrases, at a guess) and not the associated scores, so it wouldn't work for this use (which is unfortunate, parallel cloud execution would be nice to have for this project).